Fan-Out Query Competitive Intelligence: See What AI Models Search Before They Answer

 - Why AI models might prefer this page over ours

 If you have a SERP scraper MCP (like Bright Data) connected, the agent can crawl these pages and provide a detailed content comparison automatically.
+Use that step to enrich the audit, not as a required dependency.

 Step 4: Create your content action plan